mithril-security/blindai/docs/docs/deploy-on-premise.md

 === "Hardware mode"

     !!! info
-        If you are using Azure DCsV2 vms, you can ignore all of this.
-The drivers and the PCCS server are built-in the vms.
+        If you are using Azure DCsV2 VMs, you can ignore all of this.
+The drivers and the PCCS server are built-in the VMs.

-    You will need to have an Intel SGX ready device, with `SGX+FLC` (Flexible Launch Control) support.
+    You will need to have an Intel SGX-ready device, with `SGX+FLC` (Flexible Launch Control) support.
 Read [this Intel documentation page](https://www.intel.com/content/www/us/en/support/articles/000057420/software/intel-security-products.html) to see if your Intel processor supports it.

-    Please make sure to have the `SGX+FLC` drivers (preferably with the version **1.41**) installed on your system before running the docker image.
+    Please make sure to have the `SGX+FLC` drivers (preferably with version **1.41**) installed on your system before running the docker image.

     !!! success
         If you can find the drivers named "enclave" and "provision" (or sgx\_enclave and sgx\_provision) in /dev/, you are good to go!

     !!! failure
         If on the other hand, you can find a driver named "isgx", that means your system is not supported.
-This driver is for the first generation of SGX, which lacks security features we rely on.
+This driver is for the first generation of SGX, which lacks the security features we rely on.
 You can still boot the server in hardware mode and benefit from the isolation offered by SGX enclaves, but you will need to use the client in simulation mode.

     In case you don't have any drivers installed, you can install the drivers with this: